typhdotcom/diaspora/README.md

 * `zombie_cannot_see_self`: if `σ` is exact (`σ = d0 ϕ`), going around the loop returns the same phase.
 No observable holonomy → “no self-awareness”.
 * `self_aware_detection`: if there is a harmonic component with winding number 3, then transport around the loop multiplies the phase by `exp(i·3)`.

-This is a poetic way of saying: holonomy is the obstruction to being globally exact, recast as “self-measurement”.
+Holonomy is the obstruction to being globally exact, recast here as "self-measurement".

 ---